-Computing and communications technologies lie at the heart of modern society.
+BSc Computing with Business Management will enable you to understand the computing and communications technologies that lie at the heart of modern society.
 They include hardware, software, networks, tools, telecommunications equipment and required standards that provide the technological framework on which the delivery of information services is based.
 The IT industry is reporting a widening gap in software skills while hard technology is developing and diversifying fast.

 This major/minor programme of study specifically aims to produce technically sound computing graduates who are exposed to basic concepts and practice of business studies, providing them with IT and computing technical know-how as well as awareness of the principles of the application areas.

 The content of this fast-track programme is compatible with the UK QAA subject benchmark statement for Computing and with the Framework for Higher Education Qualifications in England, Wales and Northern Ireland.
 The intensive nature of the programme requires motivation, commitment and above all good management of time.

 At the end of the BSc Computing with Business Management programme, students should be able to gain knowledge and understanding in:

 fundamental facts, concepts, theories, principles & methodologies.
 Concepts and principles of business studies.

 use of the theoretical knowledge, methods & tools in modelling, designing, implementing and deploying usable computer-based systems and related management issues.